$351,629Average Value$301Average Price per Sq Ft3Homes For Sale

 Fresh produce vendors and historic steakhouses near Old Town

-Fresh produce closer to home at the La Montanita Food Co-Op on Rio Grande Boulevard.
+Fresh produce closer to home at the La Montañita Food Co-Op on Rio Grande Boulevard.
 Residents can cross the Rio Grande on Interstate 40 to the nearest Walmart for any daily household necessities.
 “Another big draw of Los Duranes is its proximity to Old Town Albuquerque,” Wolff adds.
 “That part of town has really developed over the last decade to become a destination hub.
 There are so many shops and restaurants, and they’re just on the other side of the interstate.”
 Among the most popular is High Noon Restaurant and Saloon, a steakhouse in a traditional Pueblo.

 Unique museums and cultural events in nearby Albuquerque

 Residents do not need to travel far to explore the museums and galleries of Old Town Albuquerque.
-These include the New Mexico Museum of Natural History and the Rattlesnake Museum, the latter of which was named the city’s best museum in 2021.
+These include the New Mexico Museum of Natural History and Science and the Rattlesnake Museum, the latter of which was named the city’s best museum in 2021.
 The Albuquerque Convention Center, which hosts live music, stage performances and expos throughout the year, is also close by.

 GreatSchools: